 Welcome to Holy Cross College.
-As the foundation Principal, it has been a wonderful privilege to be part of this College community since the very beginning of its journey.
-Holy Cross College opened in 2010, continuing a long and proud tradition of Catholic Education in Western Australia.
 The Catholic ethos is at the core of our College and is encapsulated in our Vision – A Community of Transformation in the Spirit of the Risen Christ.
 At Holy Cross, each person is encouraged to develop their own gifts, as well as living a life of service to others.

-Holy Cross students experience a holistic education that challenges them to be the best they can be for the present and the future.
-As a Pre-kindergarten – Year 12 College, Holy Cross caters for all stages of learning on one campus.
+Holy Cross College students experience a holistic education that challenges them to be the best they can be for the present and the future.
+As a Pre-kindergarten – Year 12 College, Holy Cross College caters for all stages of learning on one campus with amazing contemporary modern facilities.
 I am delighted that we are able to offer families an opportunity to develop a strong relationship with us in an educational partnership that begins in the early years of learning and continues through to the time when students graduate from the College as young adults.

 The LIFE curriculum provides students a strong foundation with a focus on Learning, Inter-relationships, Faith and Enrichment activities.
 Students learn in wonderful contemporary learning spaces with state-of-the-art facilities and magnificent outdoor spaces.
 We provide our young people with diverse opportunities through a rich extra-curricular programme.